 Receipt of flow forecasts on a more frequent schedule would be advantageous because we would use actual observations for the days available, and we would be able to predict flows more accurately because predictions for the near-term are inherently more accurate than those made far into the future.
-The use of historical data was very beneficial for accurately protraying the river over historical periods.
+The use of historical data was very beneficial for accurately portraying the river over historical periods.

-Since in-season calibrations would be difficult and not necessarily helpful (TEST3 and TEST4 above) we are continuing to seek improvements in model predictions by focusing our efforts on improving environmental data.
-For 2002, on each day that a CRiSP-RealTime run is made, a database query will update CRiSP's input files to include the latest available environmental information.
+Since in-season calibrations would be difficult and not necessarily helpful (Beer et al. 2002) we are continuing to seek improvements in model predictions by focusing our efforts on improving environmental data.
+For 2002, on each day that a CRiSP-RealTime run was made, a database query updated CRiSP's input files to include the latest available environmental information.